📜 Introduction.

 Beijing is generally more expensive than other Chinese cities, so I chose to stay in a hostel instead of a hotel.

-🎁Use the refer code below to register on Trip.com to unlock your €10 discount🎁
+🎁 Use the referral code below or register via Trip.com to unlock your €10 discount 🎁

 U51IZ5